5 The Origin Interface

 This chapter contains basic information on navigating the Origin workspace.
 Long-time Origin users can skim this chapter.

-For Origin 2022b, window size and position in the workspace, are automatically adjusted to accommodate different displays.
-This should make it easier for you to switch between your laptop and a higher-resolution monitor, without having to resize/reposition every window and dialog box.
-A system variable is added to control rescaling behavior: @SRWS (0 = previous behavior; 1 = fit width, scale y; 2 = fit height, scale x; 3 (default) = fit width and height).
+Window size and position are automatically adjusted to accommodate different displays.
+This is done to accommodate switching between your laptop and a higher-resolution monitor, without having to resize/reposition every window and dialog box.
+There is a system variable to control rescaling behavior: @SRWS (0 = previous behavior; 1 = fit width, scale y; 2 = fit height, scale x; 3 (default) = fit width and height).

 Windows File Explorer Previews

 While not part of the Origin interface, you can use Windows File Explorer (previously "Windows Explorer") to preview graphs in a project file.